-There are indications that one of the ways in which an ACO will reduce costs will be through 'transforming' its workforce.
-As in the McKinsey (200) report and current STP plans, "provider efficiencies" are the biggest source of cost cutting.
-ACOs are likely to have reduced numbers of doctors and nurses who will be replaced by new technologies, and new roles - such as lower paid, lower skilled physician and nurse associates.
-It is feared that nationally agreed pay levels and NHS terms and conditions of work will be undermined as members of staff are transferred to employment by ACOs and offered locally negotiated employment contracts. ^{lxiv}
+There are indications that one of the ways in which an ICS or ACO will reduce costs will be through 'transforming' its workforce.
+As in the McKinsey (2009) reportlxv and current STP plans, "provider efficiencies" are highlighted as the biggest source of cost cutting.
+With staffing the biggest cost for providers, the new set ups are likely to have reduced numbers of doctors and nurses.
+Instead, new digital technologies will be introduced, and new roles, such as lower paid, lower skilled physician and nurse associates.
+It is feared that nationally agreed pay levels and NHS terms and conditions of work will be undermined as members of staff are transferred to employment by ACOs and offered locally negotiated employment contracts. lxvi parliamentary scrutiny or appropriate legislation.
+In addition, they are already beginning to allow private corporations new roles and powers to shape the NHS in their interests.